Search

 Due diligence is the level of judgement, care, prudence, determination, and activity that a person would reasonably be expected to do under particular circumstances.

-Applied to occupational health and safety, due diligence means that employers shall take all reasonable precautions, under the particular circumstances, to prevent injuries or incidents in the workplace.
-This duty also applies to situations that are not addressed elsewhere in the occupational health and safety legislation.
+When applied to occupational health and safety, due diligence refers to the reasonable precautions taken by employers under particular circumstances to prevent harm in the course of work.
+This duty applies to all situations, including those not addressed specifically in occupational health and safety legislation.
 Reasonable precautions are also referred to as reasonable care.
 It refers to the care, caution, or action a reasonable person is expected to take under similar circumstances.

-To exercise due diligence, an employer must implement a plan to identify possible workplace hazards and carry out the appropriate corrective action to prevent incidents or injuries arising from these hazards.
+To exercise due diligence, an employer must implement a plan to identify possible workplace hazards and take the appropriate corrective action to prevent incidents or injuries arising from these hazards.

 Why does due diligence have special significance?